gvwilson/thirdbit/src/fiction/iffy/index.md

 her foster mother pulled her into a hug and kissed the shaven top of her head, then gently closed the door of the storage locker behind her.

-Iffy took her nature book out from under her mattress and lay on her stomach to page through it.
+Iffy took her bird book out from under her mattress and lay on her stomach to page through it.
-The orca, the tiger, the gorilla…
+The flamingo, the puffin, the lorikeet…
 She ran her fingers over the pictures, sounding out the handwritten comments beside them.
-*Mom took us to see the baby giraffes today,* said one.
+*Mom took us to see the baby flamingoes today,* said one.
 *There are three of them.
 They are clones and they live in a big dome because of the virus.
 Mom says they have been tweaked to be immune to it.*